Attracting potential buyers and boosting sales with minimal advertising spend is crucial for online stores.

 - and advantages of the online selling platform.
 Filters in a catalog also have some impact and so on.

 For that reason, in the current market conditions, the quality of e-commerce usability becomes a vital factor for the survival of a business.
-No matter how much you spend on advertising if your site is inconvenient to use, don’t even hope for sales.
+Investing in advertising is futile if your site lacks convenience and usability.

-Consult professional web analysts who will conduct a thorough analysis of your site and users’ behavior on it.
-This will allow you to detect your weaknesses and develop an action plan to improve the situation.
+Engage professional web analysts for a comprehensive review of your site’s usability and user behavior.
+This will allow you to detect your weaknesses and develop an action plan to improve the situation with your official website.
 For this purpose, you can also contact the agency as certified Google Analytics experts with many years of experience work.

-In e-commerce, usability improvement usually has a significant impact on a level of conversion.
-Maybe, you will be forced to implement a whole set of changes, both on visual and structural levels of your website.
+In e-commerce, usability improvement usually has a significant impact on the level of conversion.
+Users are more likely to convert when their experience is smooth.
+Be prepared to make extensive changes, from visual enhancements to structural modifications, for optimal usability.
 In some cases, you may have to redo old landing pages or create new ones to focus users’ attention on the essential elements of the e-tail platform.
-Cooperation with designers, layout specialists, and developers will allow the implementation of any complexity quickly and timely.
+Collaborate with designers, layout experts, and developers for efficient and timely implementation of complex solutions.

 Why is Good E-commerce Usability Better For You?

-Many studies carried out by experts have proven that better usability reduces costs needed to maintain the website of an online store, makes its users more satisfied with their experience, and increases benefits from higher targeted traffic.
+Many studies carried out by experts have proven that better usability reduces the costs needed to maintain an online store’s website, makes its users more satisfied with their experience, and increases benefits from higher targeted traffic.

 By testing and further implementing usability changes on a site, its owner gets a whole set of advantages.
 With the help of dedicated specialists, you will be able to conduct the required tests of your e-tail platform and make necessary adjustments based on their results.

 Competitive market analysis.
-In many niches, most buyers compare the same product in different online stores before they make a purchase.
+In many niches, most buyers compare the same product in different online stores before purchasing.
 In such cases, when they have poor usability on one site, this also forms a negative perception of its brand.
-And vice versa – with all else being equal – if your site is more comfortable and has better credibility, most probably you will be the one buyers choose.
+A user-friendly and credible site often becomes the preferred choice for buyers, all other factors being equal.

-Increased efficiency of a website.
-When everything works seamlessly, the cost of technical support goes down, users have fewer issues, the maintenance of a site becomes cheaper and its operation gives more profit.
+Increased efficiency of a new website design.
+When everything works seamlessly, the cost of technical support goes down, users have fewer issues, the maintenance of a site becomes cheaper, and its operation gives more profit.

 More satisfied customers.
 A website designed to be as comfortable for users as possible and meets their needs turns visitors into happy customers.
 At the same time, a satisfied customer = a loyal customer, which generates repeat sales.
 Hence, customers in general trust your site more.
 Such buyers will stay with you and will never go to your competitors.

 No unnecessary losses.
-This category comprises interrupted transactions, so-called “abandoned shopping carts”, a high bounce rate, and a lost profit.
+Address issues like interrupted transactions, abandoned carts, high bounce rates, and potential profit loss.
 It’s almost impossible to return a dissatisfied customer who left the e-tail website.
 Whereas high-quality work on website usability can prevent this situation.